-This setup comes with two satellite speakers.
-There's an aluminum grille on the top and the front, and the rest of the speaker is made of plastic.
+The Vizio Elevate comes with two satellite speakers.
+There's an aluminum grille that wraps around the top and the front, while the rest of the speaker is made of plastic.
 They're designed to be placed vertically.

-The Vizio Elevate is a large, wide soundbar that won't fit between the legs of most 55" TV stands.
+The Vizio Elevate is a large, wide soundbar that won't fit between the legs of most 55 inch TV stands.
 Fortunately, it isn't very tall, so it shouldn't block your TV screen unless it sits flush on the table.